The Athletic Committee works with the BFS Athletic Director and PE Department Chair to promote and support the athletic

 The Spiritwear Committee procures BFS logo apparel and other items designed to boost school spirit.
 It is also in charge of overseeing the sale of these items, at cost, to the BFS community.

 Held every Spring and run by the PAT, the Spring Gala celebrates all that is BFS and is the primary fundraising event for the school, raising money for financial aid and the financial aid endowment.
 The BFS Spring Gala is where we get to dance, eat and bid to support our community and our school.
 Volunteers help organize the PAT’s largest fundraiser of the year.
 There are many ways to help: venue research, catering, theme development, soliciting auction donations, and setup.
-This year’s Gala is Friday, April 5, 2019 from 7pm to 11pm at 1 Hotel Brooklyn Bridge.
-Tickets, online bidding and event details are available at the event site now.
+This year’s Gala was on Friday, April 5, 2019 from 7pm to 11pm at 1 Hotel Brooklyn Bridge.
+Read about the 2019 Gala celebration now.

 The Brooklyn Friends School Winter Fest is a wonderful opportunity to celebrate the winter holiday season within our creatively-rich and diverse BFS community.
 A favorite annual tradition, the Winter Fest also raises funds to support the School.
 The WinterFest is a fabulous all-day family event, open to the public and held in our Pearl Street building, and coincides with the PAT Winter Book Fair.
 Winter Fest activities include a Holiday Craft Market, food, live music, plant sale, and a wide selection of children’s activities, games and workshops running throughout the day.